How to Become an Ultrasound Technician

-According to the U.S. Bureau of Labor Statistics, the annual median pay of ultrasound technicians is $67,530 as of May 2014, with a range of $46,930-$93,850.
+According to the U.S. Bureau of Labor Statistics, the annual median pay of ultrasound technicians is $67,530, with a range of $46,930-$93,850.
 Higher salaries are generally available to ultrasound technicians who have more years of experience; earn bachelor’s or master’s degrees; take on administrative or supervisory roles; or complete advanced specializations.
 Some technicians also increase their salaries by working for private industry.

 The Bureau of Labor Statistics estimates that job growth for ultrasound technicians from 2012-2022 will be 46%, which is much higher than average.
 Many different fields of medicine increasingly rely on ultrasound as a diagnostic imaging tool.
 Sonography is irreplaceable by any other imaging technique.
 As medicine continues to place increased emphasis on less invasive diagnostic techniques and cost-effective care, the demand for ultrasound exams and the sonographers who can perform them will continue to increase.
 Positions can be found nationwide.